tim1197/ESG-Investment-Returns/README.md

 This repo intends to analyze the impact of ESG-related communication on company's and index returns.

 The annual reports are fetched from the [SEC Edgar database](https://www.sec.gov/edgar).
-For the analysis, the following pre-trained LLMs are used which can be found on 🤗Hugging Face:
+For the analysis, the following pre-trained LLMs are used which can be found on Hugging Face:

 * [ESGBERT/EnvironmentalBERT-environmental](https://huggingface.co/ESGBERT/EnvironmentalBERT-environmental)
 * [ESGBERT/SocialBERT-social](https://huggingface.co/ESGBERT/SocialBERT-social)